 How might we help IKEA adapt its global homepage to better reflect Indian cultural norms and expectations?

-Over a two-week sprint I worked in a cross-functional design team to culturally adapt specific homepage elements for the Indian market.
-Our challenge was to enhance cultural relevance and user clarity without violating IKEA’s global design standards.
-This required creating a solution that honored Indian values, avoided offensive content, and worked within the limits of the brand’s existing component system.
+Over a two-week sprint, I worked with a cross-functional team to culturally adapt IKEA's homepage for the Indian market.
+Our challenge was enhancing cultural relevance and clarity while maintaining global design standards, honoring Indian values within existing brand components.

 Discovery